MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_openresource.md

 ### -param hDevice [in]

 A handle to the display device (graphics context) that is used to open the resource.

 ### -param *

-#### - pResource [in, out]
+*pResource* [in, out]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff543232">D3DDDIARG_OPENRESOURCE</a> structure that describes the resource that is opened.

 ## -returns